Concealed Carry Picture

 2. Definitions

-• Employee: Any individual employed by the District in any capacity, including certified,
+• Board: The Board of Trustees of Big Horn County School District #3. • Employee: Any individual employed by the District in any capacity, including certified, classified, or administrative positions.

-• School District Property: All real property, vehicles, buildings, and structures owned or
+• School District Property: All real property, vehicles, buildings, and structures owned or leased by the District.

 • Permit: A valid Wyoming concealed carry permit issued under W.S.
 6-8-104(a)(ii).

-• Local Law Enforcement: Any law officer employed by the district, county, or local
+• Local Law Enforcement: Any law officer employed by the district, county, or local municipality.

-3. Eligibility and Application Process
+3. Eligibility Process

 To be eligible for authorization under this policy, an individual must: